SatoruIshii/Hopu-Ka-Lewa-website/README.md

 Please refer to the [issues page](https://github.com/kcmckell/Hopu-Ka-Lewa-website/issues?labels=&milestone=&state=open) for current topics that might need work.

+### Documentation

+Please check out the [documentation page](https://github.com/kcmckell/Hopu-Ka-Lewa-website/wiki/Documentation) on the GitHub Wiki for more information on how the website is structured and how to contribute and maintain the code.

 <!--
     /*
      * Hopu Ka Lewa webpage template.